madic-creates/k3s-git-ops/docs/reflector.md

 [https://github.com/emberstack/kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector)

-Synct Secrets und ConfigMaps zwischen Namespaces.
-Wird genutzt um das secrete des wildcard Zertifikates auf allen namespaces zu syncen.
+Syncs Secrets and ConfigMaps between namespaces.
+Used to sync the secret of the wildcard certificate across all namespaces.